 Fourth 45-75 minutes

 These are suggested times for students of average ability.
 Variations should occur for differences in student interest and motivation.
 If you find that your child is spending an inordinate amount of time on homework, please contact your child’s teacher.
 If your child is home ill, please call the main office before 11:00a.m. to request homework which can then be picked up at the security desk at dismissal time.

 New York State mandate requires testing in the areas of English Language Arts and Mathematics annually.
-Additionally, students in fourth grade will take the New York State Science assessment in the spring.
+Additionally, students in fifth grade will take the New York State Science assessment in the spring.
 Students of English as a New Language (ENL) are required to take the NYSESLAT annually to determine eligibility as well as the level of support they require to acquire their new language.